vibhoragarwal/techvibhor/_posts/microsoft_bot.md

    web.run_app(APP, host="localhost", port=CONFIG.PORT)
 ```

 You should be ready to go with mocked or real mode, with Cosmos integration and a working clean Bot with Python SDK.
+We will use **--api-url** a little later
+to mock a streaming back end API, and test the streaming as far as we can before you move the tested code back to main back end API client.

 ## STREAMING MODE